 We will work together to ensure the workforce has the training and professional development they need to deliver high quality and inclusive teaching.
 We will implement the Neath Port Talbot Youth Engagement Strategy.

-Children and Young People can access education that inspires them to learn and develop skills they need for the future that they want.
+How Will We Know?

+Development of children and young people's communication skills in Welsh and English.

+More children and young people understand the factors and decisions that impact their health and wellbeing.

+Increased number of post-16 young people continuing with education, employment or training.

+Improved engagement and attendance with education.

+Improved educational attainment when children leave school at 16.

+& YO

+PRIORITY OUTCOME 4:
-Children and Young People are listened to, and they have opportunities to be actively involved in decision making.

-Children and young people told us that an important part of becoming an adult is learning to make your own decisions and sharing your ideas and perspectives.
+Children and Young People are listened to, and they have opportunities to be actively involved in decision making What We Have Heard Children and young people told us that an important part of becoming an adult is learning to make your own decisions and sharing your ideas and perspectives.
 They think it's important that they are able to tell their school, their Council, their GP, and others in their community if they think things can be done better.
 They want to be able to share their experiences to help other children and young people.
 In addition, they want us to explain the decisions we make and why we make them, in a way they can understand.
 They want to learn about what we need to consider when making decisions.
 Our services have to work for children, young people and their families; to do this we have to listen to them and where possible allow them to influence what we do.
 "Being part of the youth council gives me a chance to talk about what young people need.
 I think sometimes we're too often forgotten because we don't vote...
 It's really important for young people to have a voice, particularly when it comes to the things that don't just affect us now but in the future, like our education and our health...
-We should know how and why decisions are made."

-- Youth Council Member
+We should know how and why decisions are made." - Youth Council Member What We Will Do We will implement and embed the Children and Young People's Participation and Engagement Strategy. \checkmark We will put the rights of children into every aspect of our decision-making, policy and practice.

+We will work in partnership to strengthen systems that enable participation, ensuring the voices of children and young people are central to decision-making.
+What We Will Do

+We will ensure wider representation of seldom heard children and young people, and those with protected characteristics, providing the support they need to participate.

+We will build the capacity of children and young people to participate, sharing knowledge and power with them so that they can shape decisionmaking.

+We will build the capacity of our workforce, ensuring they have the skills they need to engage with children and young people.

+We will ensure that all information we produce is understandable and accessible for children and young people.
+We will involve children and young people in the evaluation of this plan.
+How Will We Know?